bersennaidoo/xmlctl/README.md

 # xmlctl

-This application uploads, reads, parses and displays the parse xml file
+This application uploads, reads, parses and displays the parsed xml file

 ## DOCUMENTATION
 ```